Aurumaker72/Mupen-Lua-Universal-GUI/README.md

 # Mupen-Lua Universal GUI

-⚠️ **This framework is not ready for production, expect API changes**
+⚠️ **This framework is not ready to fulfill high-reliability requirements, but is mature enough to be used in active production**

 Lua framework for Mupen64 which allows flexible, highly customizable and straightforward creation of GUIs